stringlapse/tretkibot/README.md

 # tretkibot

-A Reddit bot that manages a subreddit full of random users
+A Reddit bot that manages a closed subreddit's randomly added approved submitters

+Originally created by u/Oniixon for use on r/Tretki